What Do Parts Salesperson Do?

 - Parts Counterman

-- Auto Parts Clerk
+- Parts Salesperson

-Is There Job Demand for Parts Salespersons?
+Are There Job Opportunities for Parts Salespersons?

 In the United States, there were 251,900 jobs for Parts Salesperson in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
 Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.